reuniware/Metrader5_EA/March_2023_Work/readme.md

 This Expert Advisor can be run on Metatrader 5.

+You must add the "Ichimoku Kinko Hyo" indicator to your chart for this EA to work.

 <br/>

 It can display all horizontal lines that correspond to :